achillesdawn/go-proxy-list/README.md

+# proxy-list
-# Simplified API to get and use free proxies from ProxyScrape and GeoNodes
+Simplified API to get and use free proxies from ProxyScrape and GeoNodes

 ## Getting started